michael-hamilton/miska.me/README.md

-# hamblestone
+# miska.me

-My personal website
+My personal website.

-## Details
-This site was built from scratch with [Parcel](https://parceljs.org/).

 ## Usage
-To run locally, clone the repo, run `npm install`, then `npm start` to spin up the Parcel server.
+To run locally: clone the repo, run `npm install`, then `npm start` to spin up a development server (likely at http://localhost:1234).
+Alternatively, `npm build` will bundle the site and output into `/dist`.

 ## Modifications
 Pages are defined in the `/pages` directory as `.pug` files.
 Header, Nav, Footer and global Layout templates exist in `/templates`.
 Styles are compiled from site.scss in `/sass`.